KChen-lab/Monopogen/README.md

   The reference panel with over 3,000 samples in 1000 Genome database.
 Only SNVs located in chr20: 0-2Mb were extracted in this vcf file.
 * `chr20_2Mb.hg38.fa (.fai)`
   The genome reference used for read aligments.
 Only seuqences in chr20:0-20Mb were extracted in this fasta file.
-* `cell_cluster.csv`
-  The cell cluster information.
-In the csv file, the first column is the cellID and the second column is the cluster (can be derived from `Seurat`)

-## 5. Run
+## Run
-There is a bash script `./test/test.chr20.sh` to run above example in the folder `test`.
+There is a bash script `./test/test.germline.sh` to run above example in the folder `test`.
 Remember to update the path variable before you run the script!

 ```
 path="XX/Monopogen"